Gael Linn Cup 1965

-The 1965 Gael Linn Cup, the most important representative competition for elite level participants in the women's team field sport of camogie, was won by Leinster, who defeated Ulster in the final, played at Casmeent Park Belfast.
+The 1965 Gael Linn Cup, the most important representative competition for elite level participants in the women's team field sport of camogie, was won by Leinster, who defeated Ulster in the final, played at Casement Park in Belfast.

 Arrangements

 Connacht offered little by way of resistance to a superior Ulster outfit at Castlebar and paid the heavy price of a 7–13 to 1–0 defeat.
 In the second semi-final, Leinster defeated Munster by 4–9 to 2–1 at Fermoy.
-Leinster led Ulster by 3–3 to 1–0 at half time in the final at Casement Park, Ulster's two late goals left the final score at Leinster 4–3, Ulster 4–1.
+Leinster led Ulster by 3–3 to 1–0 at half time in the final at Casement Park, but Ulster's two late goals left the final score at Leinster 4–3, Ulster 4–1.